Carlos-Mero/FormaRL/README.md

 # FormaRL

-[COLM25] Enhancing Autoformalization with no Labeled Data
+This is the official repository of the paper accepted by COLM25: *FormaRL: Enhancing Autoformalization with no Labeled Data*.

+Camera ready version of this paper and code implementation are coming soon.